-When fitting wider taller tires, you are essentially decreasing that distance between the tire and the closest object.
-The Ford Ranger can easily accommodate a 32” tire on the stock rims without scrubbing or any wheel arch modifications.
-It’s once we go 33” or bigger where you’ll need a body lift or suspension upgrade to accommodate the wider tires.
+When fitting wider taller tires, you are essentially decreasing the distance between the tire and the closest object.
+The Ford Ranger T6 can accommodate a 31.6″ to 32” max tire on the stock rims without scrubbing or any wheel arch modifications.
+It only gets more complicated once we make the jump to 33” or bigger tires.
+In that case, you’ll need aftermarket UCA’s (Upper Control Arms), and a diff drop kit to realign those factory CVs back to acceptable angles.
+A body lift or better yet, a complete suspension upgrade to accommodate the wider tires will improve the aesthetics, articulation, and of course, load-carrying capabilities.
 Alternatively, if you change to a 20+ offset aftermarket wheel, you can make the 33” tires fit nicely with a bit of wheel well modification.

 If you want to fit a larger 33” tire without a suspension lift, there is some modification needed.
 The Ranger T6 crash bars protrude from the wheel well and the bigger 285/70/17 tire makes contact.
 These will need to be removed/modified first so as not to damage the new tires.
-They are quite a PITA to remove so be prepared.
+They are quite a PITA (Pain In the You-know-whats) to remove so be prepared for a struggle.
 Once removed, and a 20+ offset aftermarket wheel is fitted you should be able to get the 33” tires to fit comfortably.

-Take note that off-road travel and trails are not advised with the 285’s until you do a 2” suspension upgrade, since your clearance will be minimum.
+Take note that off-road travel and trails are not advised with the 285s or 33″ tires until you do a 2” suspension upgrade, since your clearance and flex will be minimum.

-You measure the offset of a wheel from the hub mounting surface to the imaginary center line of the wheel.
+Wheel offset is measured from the hub mounting surface to the imaginary center line of the wheel.
 Offset is measured in mm and generally refers to how your wheels sit inside the wheel wells.
 You get positive and negative offset wheels.
-When it’s positive the imaginary line is more towards the front and negative means the mounting surface is more towards the rear of the rim creating a deep dish effect.
+When it’s positive the imaginary line is more towards the front and negative means the mounting surface is more towards the rear of the rim creating a wide stance, deep dish effect.

-When attempting to fit a 33” tire to a Ford Ranger with a stock suspension, you’ll need to fit a aftermarket rim that has a slightly more negative offset.
+When attempting to fit 33” tires to a Ford Ranger with a stock suspension, you’ll need to fit an aftermarket rim that has a more negative offset.
 This will push the wheel further out creating more space inside the wheel well.
 The risk of making contact with the spindle or UCA (Upper Control Arm) is significantly reduced.

 What offset are stock Ford Ranger wheels?

 The offset of a standard Ford Ranger 2019 is 55mm.
-If you want to improve your wheel offset, in order to fit wider tires, you can insert a wheel spacer to improve the clearance from the steering knuckle and allow you to upgrade to 33” tire sizes.
+If you want to improve your wheel offset, in order to fit wider tires, you can insert a wheel spacer to improve the clearance from the steering knuckle and allow you to upgrade to 33” tires.